Self-Similar One-Dimensional Quasilattices: Lattice-equivalent quasilattices

 The notion of lattice equivalence elucidates the precise connection between substitution sequences, on the one hand, and cut-and-project sequences, on the other.
 On the one hand, if the quasilattices $x_{n}$ and $x_{n}'$ are lattice equivalent, the sequence $x_{n}$ (regarded as an infinite string of unprimed letters $S$ and $L$) may be algebraically obtained from the sequence $x_{n}'$ (regarded as an infinite string of primed letters $S'$ and $L'$) by a formal substitution rule in which each primed letter ($S'$ or $L'$) is replaced by a fixed finite string of unprimed letters ($S$ and $L$).
 This substitution rule may be summarized by a $2\times2$ integer matrix $\tau$ in a standard way.
 On the other hand, we see that this {\it same} matrix $\tau$ has a simple geometric meaning: it is precisely the matrix that connects the unprimed basis $\{\vec{m}_{1},\vec{m}_{2}\}$ (that produces $x_{n}$ via cut-and-project) to the primed basis $\{\vec{m}_{1}',\vec{m}_{2}'\}$ (that produces $x_{n}'$ via cut-and-project).

 Furthermore, from the algebraic perspective, the matrix $\tau$ is not enough to specify the substitution rule, since it doesn't fix the particular ordering or overall translational phase of the substitution rule.
-For example, the matrix
+For example,

-might correspond to any of the following three substitution rules:
+might correspond to any of the following rules:

-Note that, (\ref{sub1}) and (\ref{sub2}) correspond to different orderings, while (\ref{sub1}) and (\ref{sub3}) correspond to different phases -- {\it i.e.}\ if we start from the same parent sequence and apply these substitutions, then (\ref{sub1}) and (\ref{sub2}) will produce two genuinely distinct daughter sequences, while (\ref{sub1}) and (\ref{sub3}) will produce two sequences that only differ by an overall translation by $L/2$.
+Note that, (\ref{sub1}) and (\ref{sub2}) correspond to different phases, while (\ref{sub3}) corresponds to a different ordering -- {\it i.e.}\ if we start from the same parent sequence and apply these substitutions, then (\ref{sub1}) and (\ref{sub2}) will produce two sequences that only differ by an overall translation by $L/2$, while (\ref{sub2}) and (\ref{sub3}) will produce two genuinely distinct daughter sequences.
 By contrast, from the geometrical perspective, the matrix $\tau$ {\it also} determines an ordering and a phase -- {\it i.e.} it is associated with a canonical substitution rule and, in particular, one that is $x\to-x$ reflection symmetric.
-For example, for $\tau$ given by Eq.~(\ref{example_tau}), the canonical substitution rule is given by (\ref{sub1}) -- see Row 3b in Table 1.
-These canonical substitution rules (including ordering and phase) will be important in our analysis of higher-dimensional Ammann patterns in \cite{BoyleSteinhardtHigherD}.
+For example, for $\tau$ given by Eq.~(\ref{example_tau}), the canonical substitution rule is given by (\ref{sub1}) -- see Row 2a in Table I. These canonical substitution rules (including ordering and phase) will be important in our analysis of higher-dimensional Ammann patterns in \cite{BoyleSteinhardtHigherD}.